 Lesson Plan Ladies (LPL) has created detailed lesson plans for many popular homeschooling resources, integrating lessons and supplementing with good literature so that subjects relate to one another as much as possible.
-At this point, lesson plans are available for pre-kindergarten through third grade with fourth grade in the works.
+At this point, lesson plans are available as digital downloads for pre-kindergarten through fourth grade.
 The classical approach to education dominates LPL lesson plans.
 LPL follows the Trivium, concentrating on the grammar stage of learning in these early grades.

 Many resources used are those recommended by Susan Wise Bauer and Jessie Wise in The Well-Trained Mind, especially for history, geography, and language arts.
 The curriculum is heavily weighted with work in language arts and the use of literature.
 For example, the sample schedule for first grade shows the first hour and a half of each day dedicated to phonics, spelling, reading, English, and writing.
 Fifty minutes are suggested for math, and 25 minutes for history and geography.
 A half hour twice a week is dedicated to science.
 Art takes up 45 minutes one day per week while music takes an hour and a half over two days per week.